How to get Netflix on TV

 Verdict: Best way to watch Netflix

-Netflix is undoubtedly best viewed on a big screen, and those looking for all round home entertainment plans can find Netflix included for free in bundles from Sky, Virgin Media, BT, and TalkTalk.
+Netflix is undoubtedly best viewed on a big screen, and those looking for all round home entertainment plans can find Netflix included for free in bundles from Sky, Virgin Media and BT.

-Virgin Media offer the cheapest TV and broadband bundle with Netflix with their new Stream service, where customers also get 10% credit back on any subscriptions.
+Virgin Media offer one of the cheapest TV and broadband bundles with Netflix with their new Flex service, where customers also get 10% credit back on any subscriptions.

-In 2022, Netflix had over 40,000 hours of on-demand content in their catalogue, making them the largest streaming service as well as the most popular one.
+Netflix has over 42,000 hours of on-demand content in their catalogue, making them the largest streaming service alongside Prime Video, as well as the most popular one.

 The research also found most people subscribe to Netflix because it appeals to a wide range of different audiences, provides content not available elsewhere, and has services that are easy for customers to find their way around.